datanav/docs/technical/membercare-superoffice.rst

      - "string"

-MemberCare Organizations to Superoffice Contact
+MemberCare Organizations to SuperOffice Contact
 -----------------------------------------------
-Every MemberCare Organizations will be synchronized with a Superoffice Contact.
+Every MemberCare Organizations will be synchronized with a SuperOffice Contact.

-Once a link between a MemberCare Organizations and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Organizations and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a MemberCare Organizations and a Superoffice Contact:
+The following properties are synchronized between a MemberCare Organizations and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - MemberCare Organizations Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - name
      - Name
      - "string"

-MemberCare Persons to Superoffice Person
+MemberCare Persons to SuperOffice Person
 ----------------------------------------
-Every MemberCare Persons will be synchronized with a Superoffice Person.
+Every MemberCare Persons will be synchronized with a SuperOffice Person.

-Once a link between a MemberCare Persons and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Persons and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a MemberCare Persons and a Superoffice Person:
+The following properties are synchronized between a MemberCare Persons and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - MemberCare Persons Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - addresses.country.id
      - Country.CountryId
      - "integer"